 As the number of not-for-profit organizations responding to societal needs has grown, community based organizations have become more decisive in determining the health and well being of impoverished individuals and families.
 With the persistence of poverty, coupled with rising economic inequity, the social economy presents a new way of thinking about how to catalyze community projects, programs and organizations in order to generate greater economic security and promote the well being of groups, individuals, and communities most vulnerable to social and economic risk.
 By working together with the public sector and community advocates, community based social enterprises can be innovative forces in the struggle to curb both social and economic marginalization, and in some cases reverse the cycle of poverty and social exclusion.
-Such enterprises foster creative solutions to common problems, and work together with civil servants, community leaders, and citizens to build networks and institutions to foster more healthy, unified and sustainable communities.
+Such enterprises foster creative solutions to common problems, and work together with civil servants, community leaders, and citizens to build networks and institutions to foster healthier, unified and sustainable communities.

 This page outlines the role of the social economy in generating high quality services and what can be done to further their contribution to progressive social policies, project, and community objectives.
 Social Cooperatives and Hybrid Service Organizations highlights the role social enterprises have in poverty reduction, and details the different ways they serve and engage communities.
 Contracting with the Public Sector covers issues related to the role of non-profits in government contracting and how social enterprises can engage in partnerships with public agencies, civil servants, and local and federal entities engaged in promoting and generating human services for the public good.
 Asset Building gives resources and information for impoverished families and communities on ways to generate and invest capital to realize community objectives.
 Assessing Social Value addresses innovative ways in which policy makers and community groups are grappling with efficacy and accountability in measuring the benefit of social programs and services.